One of the most popular areas for a road trip and longer vacation would be a drive from North Texas to Gulf Shores and Orange Beach, Alabama.

 Fresh off the boat – fresh seafood and a waterfront view

 Voyagers – Go there for fine dining.
-It’s located at the Perdido Beach Resort, amazing, get a sitter for the kids
+It’s located at the Perdido Beach Resort, amazing, get a sitter for the kids.
+If you want to visit the Orange Beach Waterfront Park or Adventure Island, this resort is only 1.5 miles away.

 Grab an ice cream at Sweet Cone Alabama